 Enzymes are essential proteins that speed up thousands of bodily processes.
 That’s good when the processes are vital for healthy function – like digestion and building healthy tissue and muscle.

-But it’s bad when enzymes speed up negative processes – like ageing, weakening of the immune system, or when elevated levels of certain enzymes indicate heart disease, Alzheimer’s or even cancer.
+But it’s bad when enzymes speed up negative processes – like aging, weakening of the immune system, or when elevated levels of certain enzymes indicate heart disease, Alzheimer’s or even cancer.

 So, one of the areas now most exciting health researchers is ‘enzyme inhibition’.
 Reducing the level of enzymes that lead to bad outcomes – to disease.